rzabolotin/de_zoomcamp_2023/week3_bq/homework.md

 ## (Not required) Question 8:
 A better format to store these files may be parquet.
 Create a data pipeline to download the gzip files and convert them into parquet.
 Upload the files to your GCP Bucket and create an External and BQ Table.

 Note: Column types for all files used in an External Table must have the same datatype.
 While an External Table may be created and shown in the side panel in Big Query, this will need to be validated by running a count query on the External Table to check if any errors occur.

+> I've created prefect workflow to load the data.
+> Workflow is in the [parquet_to_gcs_flow.py](parquet_to_gcs_flow.py) file.
+> The deployment was created by [make_deployment_parquet.py](make_deployment_parquet.py) script.
+> The deployment was run in a local subprocess.
+It loaded 12 files into the GCS bucket.
+>
+> When I've tried to create BQ table using parquet files I've got an error:
+>  Parquet column 'PUlocationID' has type INT64 which does not match the target cpp_type DOUBLE.
+>
+> The same error comes when I try to query this column in the external table.
+> So, the conclusion is that you need to match the data types in the parquet files within all files in the folder.